-In order to integrate state of good repair and to allow it to be assessed on a level playing field with other investments, MTC staff has worked to develop and implement new methodologies for evaluating roads and public transit maintenance.
-By quantifying the effects of asset condition on system users, these investments can be analyzed for their cost-effectiveness and their support of regional performance targets, just like a traditional expansion project, using the regional travel demand model.
-The ultimate objective is to have "apples to apples" performance results, meaning that the scores can be easily compared between project performance and state of good repair performance to inform key policy decisions.
+In order to integrate state of good repair and to allow it to be assessed on a level playing field with other investments, MTC staff developed and implemented new methodologies for evaluating roads and public transit maintenance.
+By quantifying the effects of asset condition on system users, these investments were analyzed for their cost-effectiveness and their support of regional performance targets, just like a traditional expansion project, using the regional travel demand model.
+The ultimate objective was to have "apples to apples" performance results, meaning that the scores could be easily compared between project performance and state of good repair performance to inform key policy decisions.

-By evaluating state of good repair investments in the same manner as expansion and efficiency projects, staff seeks to provide additional information for policymakers to address the following questions:
+By evaluating state of good repair investments in the same manner as expansion and efficiency projects, staff sought to provide additional information for policymakers to address the following questions:

-- How does system maintenance perform relative to expansion and efficiency investments both in terms of cost-effectiveness and targets support? - Within the realm of state of good repair, what differences exist between modes and operators when it comes to cost-effectiveness and targets support? - Are certain state of good repair investments high-performing, and if so, should they be eligible for regional discretionary dollars?
+- How does system maintenance perform relative to expansion and efficiency investments both in terms of cost-effectiveness and targets support? - Within the realm of state of good repair, what differences exist between modes and operators when it comes to cost-effectiveness and targets support? - Are certain state of good repair investments high-performing, and if so, should they be eligible for regional discretionary dollars? - Are certain state of good repair investments low-performing, and if so, is there a compelling case for funding these investments regardless of this status?